Jocelyn Blore

 Read on to discover what to expect from this profession concerning job responsibilities and career pathways to becoming a criminal profiler.

 The career outlook for criminal profilers is strong and occupational statistics show the future demand is strong.
-The US Bureau of Labor Statistics (BLS) doesn’t specifically keep statistics for criminal profilers.
-Still, from 2021 to 2031, private detectives and investigator careers will grow by 6 percent, about as fast as the national average for all occupations (5 percent).
-In that same decade, the BLS predicts that 2,100 new private detective and investigator positions will be needed.
+The US Bureau of Labor Statistics (BLS 2023) doesn’t specifically keep statistics for criminal profilers.
+Still, from 2022 to 2032, private detectives and investigator careers will grow by 6 percent, which is faster than the national average for all occupations (3 percent).
+In that same decade, the BLS predicts that 2,300 new private detective and investigator positions will be needed.
 Most positions require a high school diploma, work experience, and on-the-job training.

 To elucidate criminal investigative analysts’ professional scope and responsibilities, the FBI produced a four-part series of articles detailing the relevant characteristics, skills, and formal training typical of successful profilers.
 Please note that these studies refer to profilers as criminal investigative analysts.